elmbridge/curriculum/Making It Dynamic.md

   []
 ```

-It's worth taking a moment to discuss the API for the `HTML` module. almost all functions in this module have the same structure — they consume a list of html attributes (like `class`, `id`, `display`, etc.) as well as a list of child elements that are nested inside them.
+It's worth taking a moment to discuss the API for the `HTML` module. almost all functions in this module have the same structure — they consume a list of HTML attributes (like `class`, `id`, `display`, etc.) as well as a list of child elements that are nested inside them.

 While the API is somewhat verbose, much of its contents are probably familiar to you.
 In this case, the code is generating an `input` element with a type of `text` and a class of `center` and some placeholder text.
 The resulting HTML looks like this: